dresenhista/go_properly/readme.md

 Problem
 -------

-At a high level we are building a residential real estate marketplace in which we will be buying and selling homes (for which we will be setting the price).
+At a high level, we are building a residential real estate marketplace in which we will be buying and selling homes and set the price.
 Our model needs to tell us which homes to buy, and provide us with comfort that for the homes we do buy, we know what price we can resell them for and how long it will take to do so.

 In this folder you can see the sample data from Calgary (just historical sales data from the MLS). **The goal is to take an initial (v0) model